 State Grants

-State grants are mainly available to residents who are attending college or university within their own states.
-Like federal grants, these are generally need-based, so families with fewer resources are more likely to qualify.
+State grants are available to residents who are attending college or university within their own states.
+Like Federal student aid, these are generally need-based, so families with fewer resources are more likely to qualify.
 However, the upper-income limit for these is relatively high, so it’s worth checking them to see if you are eligible.

 Financial Need Scholarships

-Scholarships from outside schools and the government usually award smaller amounts, ranging from several hundred to several thousand dollars a year.
-These tend to be more competitive, so the more you can apply for, the better.
+Scholarships from smaller schools and the government usually award lower amounts.
+These can range from several hundred to several thousand dollars a year.
+These various scholarships tend to be more competitive, so the more you can apply for, the better.

 Negotiating Based On Financial Need